 Executive Master of Business Administration

-Smart Products and Agile Development
+Smart Product Development

 Tomas Farchi is an Associate Professor in the Organizational Behaviour Department at IAE Business School.
 In addition to his position at IAE, Tomas is a Visiting Scholar at University of Oxford and a recipient of a National Institute for Health Research (NIHR, UK) grant to study novel forms of knowledge coordination in biomedical research centres.
 His research also examines the nature of expert knowledge and its problematic appropriation from users in large and heterogeneous professional groups.